0x6d696368/ghidra_scripts/pipeDecoder.md

 `pipeDecoder.py` can be used with programs that accept the data to be decoded via `stdin` and output the decoded data to `stdout`.

+A template demonstrating how such a program would look like can be seen in `pipeDecoderTemplate.c`.
+This template can be used to execute short decompiled code snippets, such as decoding functions.
+It requires that you export the BuiltInTypes Data Type Archive of the program you copy the decompiled code from, into the same directory as `pipeDecoderTemplate.c` as `BuiltInTypes.h` (default name assigned by Ghidra when exporting the  BuiltInTypes Data Type Archive as a C header).
+The template can then be build via `make pipeDecoderTemplate`.

 ### Example:

 Generate test data: